-Washington state’s jobless claims process marked by delays, glitches and special access
+Washington state’s jobless claims process further marred by delays, glitches and special access

 Tirpak is also concerned that when workers whose unemployment claims are denied by ESD want to appeal the decision, the agency has been slow to forward those requests to the state’s Office of Administrative Hearings.

-“ESD is sitting on thousands of hearing requests by not sending them to the Office of Admin Hearings,” Tirpak said in an email Thursday.
+“ESD is sitting on thousands of hearing requests,” Tirpak said in an email Thursday.

-One of those who has been on hold with an appeal is Daniel Oliver, a 36-year-old unemployed cabinet maker.
-In May, Oliver, a father of four who has been laid off since March, filed a request to appeal ESD’s decision to deny his claim for benefits.
-But ESD still hasn’t forwarded that request to the Office of Administrative Hearings, Oliver says.
-Instead, the agency has told him it will be another six to eight weeks.
+One of those who has been on hold is Daniel Oliver, a 36-year-old unemployed cabinet maker and father of four from Cheney who was laid off in March.

-Oliver says he and his family are living on about $20 a day from day jobs and borrowed money.
-“I’m a mental wreck.”
+Oliver says his unemployment claims were denied by ESD and in May he requested a hearing to appeal that decision.
+But ESD still hasn’t forwarded that request to the Office of Administrative Hearings, says Oliver, who says he and his family are living on about $20 a day earned mainly from odd jobs.
+“It’s really a mental wreck inside my head,” he says.

 Demerice, the ESD spokesperson, did not respond to a request for comment about its policy regarding request for hearings.